emil-jacero/cue-oam/README.md

 This project demonstrates how to use CUE's powerful type system and transformations to implement OAM abstractions that can target multiple deployment platforms without external tooling.

+> [!NOTE]
+> The API and schema is under heavy development and could therefore have a lot of breaking changes!

 ## Why?

 I wanted to find out if it is possible to utilize CUE fully to define, compose and transform configuration into any platform (e.g Docker Compose or Kubernetes).